Call : (045) 809 0050

 • Aging and natural muscle weakness

+Hernias develop when pressure inside the abdomen pushes through a weak spot in the muscle wall.
 Without surgical repair, hernias may enlarge and become more painful over time.

 Common Types of Hernia

-• Umbilical hernia – Develops near the navel
+• Umbilical hernia – near the navel

-• Ventral hernia – Occurs in the abdominal wall
+• Ventral hernia – abdominal wall

 Symptoms may include visible bulging, discomfort, pressure, or pain that worsens when lifting heavy objects, coughing, or standing for long periods.
 Some patients may also experience a burning or aching sensation at the hernia site.